EFP Roadside Bomb Injury Lawsuit | EFP Lawsuit Attorney • Carlson Law Firm

-Some of the world’s most powerful banks knowingly funded Hezbollah terror operations by concealing billions of dollars in transactions with their Iranian sponsors, a Brooklyn federal lawsuit charges.
+Some of the world’s most powerful banks knowingly funded Hezbollah terror operations.
+These institutions concealed billions of dollars in transactions with their Iranian sponsors, a Brooklyn federal lawsuit charges.

 Eventually landing in Hezbollah’s hands, Iranian money aided in “planning and perpetrating the murder and maiming of hundreds of Americans in Iraq during the same time the conspiracy was proceeding,” according to the suit.

-If you are a U.S. veteran, service member, or family member of a veteran or overseas contractor who was injured, disabled, or killed in the Iraq War, you may take legal action under the U.S. Anti-Terrorism Act against foreign banks that illegally financed Iran’s acts of terrorism during the Iraq War and in Afghanistan.
+If you are a U.S. veteran, service member, or family member of a veteran or overseas contractor who suffered an injury, is living with a disability, or was killed in the Iraq War, you may take legal action.
+The U.S. Anti-Terrorism Act allows those wronged by institutions that illegally financed Iran’s acts of terrorism during the Iraq War and in Afghanistan to take action.

 18 USC § 2333.
 Civil Remedies